Online Learning via Sequential Complexities: Exponentially Weighted Average (EWA) Algorithm on Countable Experts

+We therefore conclude that the value of the game for the supervised learning problem is bounded by $\mc{O}(\sqrt{T}\log^{3/2} (T))$. \end{proof}

-\subsection{Exponentially Weighted Average (EWA) Algorithm on Countable Experts}
+\section{Exponentially Weighted Average (EWA) Algorithm on Countable Experts}

-We consider here a version of the exponentially weighted experts algorithm for countable (possibly infinite) number of experts and provide a bound on the expected regret of the randomized algorithm.
+We consider here a version of the exponentially weighted experts algorithm for a countable (possibly infinite) number of experts and provide a bound on the expected regret of the randomized algorithm.
 The proof of the result closely follows the finite case (e.g. \cite[Theorem 2.2]{PLG}).
+This result is well known and we include it here for completeness, as it is needed in the proofs of Proposition~\ref{prop:margin} and Proposition~\ref{prop:DT}.

-Say we are provided with countable experts $E_1, E_2 , \ldots$ where each expert can herself be thought of as a randomized/deterministic player strategy which, given history, produces an element of $\F$ at round $t$.
-Here we also assume that $\F \subset [0,1]^\X$ contains only non-negative functions.
+Suppose we are provided with countable experts $E_1, E_2 , \ldots$, where each expert can herself be thought of as a randomized/deterministic player strategy which, given history, produces an element of $\F$ at round $t$.
+Here we also assume that $\F \subseteq [0,1]^\X$.
 Denote by $f^i_t$ the function output by expert $i$ at round $t$ given the history.
 The EWA algorithm we consider needs access to the countable set of experts and also needs an initial weighting on each expert $p_1,p_2,\ldots$ such that $\sum_i p_i =1$.